 You are responsible for your firearms, so if a minor gets a hold of one of your guns, gets hurt, or hurts someone — no matter how accidental — you are responsible and you will face jail time or other legal measures.
 “But having a gun for home defense doesn’t do any good if it’s locked up!” is no excuse.
 If time is of the essence, keep your gun safe where you can access it easily and practice opening it so often that you can rely on muscle memory.
 But don’t let home defense concerns stop you from locking your firearms up safely.

-The NRA has produced a video for helping talk to your kids about firearms in an approachable way, so that can be a good place to start.
-If you’re not sure how to go about those conversations, the teachers and specialists at your local shooting range may also be able to provide some tips to talking about gun safety with your kids.
+There are books, videos, and other resources available for helping talk to your kids about firearms in an understandable way, so that can be a good place to start.
+If you’re not sure how to go about those conversations, the teachers and specialists at your local shooting range may also be able to provide some tips to talk about gun safety with your kids.

 At RailScales, we want to be a valuable resource not just for the best AR accessories, but for resources to make gun ownership safe as well as fun.
 There is so much more to gun safety with kids than we can get to in a single blog post, so stay tuned to RailScales’ blog for even more ways to keep your kids safe as a firearm owner.

 It’s just as important to make sure your AR 15 is safe and comfortable for your use.
 Explore our selection of AR 15 hand stop and rail scale options to make it as easy as possible to get into a solid shooting stance.
 Learn more about our lightweight, heat protective M-LOK and KeyMod handstop and rail scale options online and order today!